A Guide to Eating with Kids in Greece

 • Sliced cucumbers with white wine vinegar – sounds hard core, but it’s a popular snack for kids in Greek households.

-• Spanakopita (spinach pie) – always available from the bakery.
+• Spanakopita (spinach pie) – always available from a local bakery.
 Baby D doesn’t like spinach much, but somehow she loves spanakopita.
 Nice-to-know: Filo pastry, used in most Greek pastries, does not contain saturated fat.
 Just flour, water and olive oil.

 • If spinach is overly-ambitious, try tiropita, a feta cheese-filled pastry.
 Feta is a healthy sheep and/or goat milk cheese that’s comparatively low in fat, nutrient dense, and a probiotic.